tranquilit/WAPT-Documentation/source/wapt-create-packages/package-additional/use-other-editor.rst

 Custom arguments
 ++++++++++++++++

-Arguments can be passed in the :code:`editor_for_packages` command :
+Arguments can be passed in the :code:`editor_for_packages` command:

 ========================== ==========================================================
 Argument                   Description